HVAC, Electrical & Plumbing in Malibu

 Utility context: beach-city addresses commonly involve SCE electric service and SoCalGas gas service, with local city building-safety review for MEP scopes.
 Permit context: City of Malibu building-safety, coastal, and address-specific constraints should be verified before permanent MEP work.
 Seasonal context: salt spray, wind-driven moisture, heat away from the beach, storm access delays.
 Access notes: PCH routing, gate access, steep drives, salt-exposed equipment, long utility runs.

-Trade priorities
+Trade priorities for Malibu

-HVAC calls here should check condenser exposure, airflow, condensate, old ducts, and heat-pump readiness.
+HVAC calls here should check condenser exposure, airflow, condensate, duct condition, and heat-pump readiness.
 Electrical calls should check panel condition, exterior corrosion, GFCI and wet-location protection, EV or appliance loads, and future heat-pump capacity.
 Plumbing calls should check shutoffs, water-heater location, drain access, sewer cleanouts, old supply piping, and whether leaks can reach electrical equipment.

 Malibu service pages